scribd/terraform-elasticache-slowlog-to-datadog/README.md

 **Deploy Elasticache Slowlog to Datadog lambda function to AWS account**

-This terraform module deploys [elasticache-slowlog-to-datadog](https://github.com/scribd/elasticache-slowlog-to-datadog) to AWS to submit Elasticache slowlog entries.
+This terraform module deploys [elasticache-slowlog-to-datadog](https://github.com/scribd/elasticache-slowlog-to-datadog) to AWS so that slowlog entry metrics can be submitted to Datadog.

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)